KnowledgeCaptureAndDiscovery/somef/docs/output.md

 - `file_exploration`: the result comes from an exploration of the files in the repository
 - `GitHub_API`: the result was obtained from the GitHub API.
 - `GitLab_API`: the result was obtained from the GitLab API.
+- `Codeberg_API`: the result was obtained from the Codeberg API.
 - `regular_expression`: the result was obtained after performing regular expressions on the files in the repository.
 - `software_type_heuristics`: the result was obtained from analysis of the repository based on various heuristics from the README, code and extension analysis.
 - `supervised_classification`: the results were obtained after running text classifiers trained for detecting that type of header.